 Early Origins of the Quarthan family

 The surname Quarthan was first found in Oxfordshire where the first records of the name were Clare Quatremayns and William Quatremeyns who were both listed in the Hundredorum Rolls of 1273.
 A few years later, Thomas Quatremains was listed in the Writs of Parliament in 1313.
 Digging further into the 'four hands' reference we found: "French for 'four hands' which form the charge of the family shield."
 Thame in Oxfordshire was home to one branch of the family.

 "About the time of Edward IV., an hospital for destitute persons was endowed with lands by Richard Quatremain, a member of a family of high repute.
 The north transept [of the church] is the burying place of the Dormer family, and the south transept the sepulchral chapel of the Quatremains; both contain handsome monuments."

 The Quartermaine family is a fictional family from the ABC soap opera, General Hospital and Al(l)an Quatermain is the protagonist of H. Rider Haggard's 1885 novel King Solomon's Mines.
 The character was recently reintroduced with the popular series League of Extraordinary Gentlemen (LXG) and in the eponymous film released in 2003, Sean Connery played the character Alan Quatermain.

 Quartermaine's Terms is a play by Simon Gray which won The Cheltenham Prize in 1982.

 Early History of the Quarthan family

-Another 301 words (22 lines of text) covering the years 1618, 1667, 1662 and 1667 are included under the topic Early Quarthan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Quarthan research.
+Another 68 words (5 lines of text) covering the years 1618, 1667, 1662 and 1667 are included under the topic Early Quarthan History in all our PDF Extended History products and printed products wherever possible.